ndrachman/DiscogsExtension/readme.md

 # Discogs Ships From Filter

 A Chrome extension that adds country filtering to your Discogs wantlist.
 While Discogs provides country filtering in the main marketplace, this functionality is missing from the "Items I Want" view.
-This extension fixes that by adding the same filtering capability to your wantlist.
+This extension fixes that by adding the same filtering capability to your 'Items I Want' view in the Discogs marketplace.

 ## Features